jwilferd10/ReadMeGenius/README.md

 ## Description

 ### Build Your Documentation
 In the realm of software development, effective documentation is paramount.
 Enter ReadMeGenius, your trusted ally in project documentation.
 As a meticulously designed markdown file generator, ReadMeGenius empowers you to streamline the documentation process with ease.
 Elevate your project's professionalism and ensure comprehensive documentation with this invaluable tool.

+### 🚀 Features
+- **Guided README Creation**: Easily create README files by answering guided questions.
+- **Customizable Content**: Tailor READMEs by choosing which sections to include.
+- **Multiple Inputs**: Add multiple inputs within a single section.
+- **Ready-to-Use READMEs**: Generate complete README files for immediate use.
+- **Foundation for Customization**: Build upon generated READMEs for further customization.

-  ### Open
+### 🌐 Open
 ReadMeGenius is an open-source project built with the goal of making project documentation easier and more accessible to everyone.
 My commitment to openness means that this repository is open to the public, inviting exploration and encouraging creativity.
 Please feel free to delve into the codebase, generate markdown files, fork the project, and customize it to suit your specific needs.

-  ## User Story
+## 📖 User Story

 - WHEN I am prompted for information about my application repository
   - THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions